Sandeep-Sthapit/PythonScrapingGuide/README.md

 bsObj = BeautifulSoup(html.read());

 Here a webpage is loaded and converted to beautiful soup object.
 Now we have capabilities to access individual contents inside the page.
-Suppose if we are to extract the header information, we can achieve this by using following code:
+Suppose if we are to extract the span text information, we can achieve this by using following code:

-header = bsObj.h1
+text = bsObj.span

 It is important to know how the website is constructed to extract the required information.
 We can use advanced functions like find, findall, select, select_one, children, parent and pass various arguments to it so that we can filter elements using html attributes like class, ids, style and so on.
 Select and select_one are easier to use if we are familiar with CSS selectors, and find and findall are better to use for advanced filtering.